EmmanuelCano/AsyncMonitor/README.md

 ##################################################################################################

-..WCCP Statistics (Only if this feature is enable) for Device: 10.207.195.178..
+..WCCP Statistics (Only if this feature is enable) for Device: X.X.X.X..

-scoise.lab>
+WCCP seems inactive!!
 =====================================================================

 ####################################################################################################